pilibaba/doc-site/source/install-pilibaba-in-opencart2.md

 ![](http://api.pilibaba.com/doc/img/opencart/step6-2.png)

-##Frontend view
+## Frontend view

 ![](http://api.pilibaba.com/doc/img/opencart/frontstep1.png)

 `Congratulations!
 You have completed all settings and can take orders from China market right away.` After you receive an order if you go to 'Sales -> Orders', click the 'View' button for the order and open the 'Pilibaba' tab you'll see a section where you can update the tracking number, as well as view more information about the order.

-##Update Tracking Number And Print out barcode
+## Update Tracking Number And Print out barcode

-1. You can see "TOTAL ORDERS" when you entry the Background system ,Click "View more" to see more orders.
+1. You can see "TOTAL ORDERS" when you enter the back office ,Click "View more" to see more orders.

 2. Click "view" button to see order detail.